 Six Ways to Get to Kingston

 - Fly to Pearson International Airport in Toronto, take the Union-Pearson Express Train to Union station and take the train to Kingston from there.
 This is likely cheaper than flying all the way, and is often faster.
 For train times, see Via Rail.
-Allow at least two hours for the connection when arriving at Toronto airport, and at least three hours when departing.
 Note that US-bound passengers have to clear customs in Toronto.
 If you are coming directly from Toronto, the train is usually the best alternative.

-- Fly to Montreal and then take the train.
-Dorval airport is only a mile from Dorval train station, and there is a shuttle service between them.
-Trains take between two and two and a half hours to get from Kingston to Dorval station.
-Allow at least an hour and a half for the connection when arriving at Dorval and at least two and a half hours when departing.
+- Fly to Montreal and then take the train to Kingston.
+Trudeau International Airport is only a mile from Dorval train station, and there is a shuttle service between them.
+Trains take between two and two and a half hours to get from Dorval ro Kingston.
 Note that US-bound passengers have to clear customs in Montreal.
 If you are coming directly from Montreal, the train is usually the best alternative.
 Trains from downtown (Central Station) take about twenty minutes longer than trains from Dorval.

 - Fly to Montreal, Toronto, Ottawa, or Syracuse, and then drive (see below for details).
 It is a little over 2 hours from Ottawa airport to Kingston, less than 2 1/2 from Syracuse, somewhat less than 3 hours from Montreal, and about the same from Toronto if there are no traffic delays.
-For the other three cities, the airport is on the Kingston side of town, but the airport in Toronto is on the other side, and there can be delays at times of heavy traffic.
 There is also an airport in Watertown, NY, which has two or three US Air flights a day from Pittsburgh.
 It is less than an hour and a half from Kingston.
 If you are coming directly from Ottawa, the train may be a good alternative to driving.